rjegankumar/instacart_prediction_model/README.md

 More information about the competition can be found [here](https://www.kaggle.com/c/instacart-market-basket-analysis).

+More details on the data set, and how Instacart uses this dataset to improve their customer experience can be found in this [medium blog post](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2).

 ## License

 The contents of this repository are covered under the [MIT License](LICENSE).